 Does size really matter?

 Don’t automatically go for the biggest house you can afford—there are many factors to consider.
 Do you plan to grow your family soon?
 Are you downsizing because the kids are all finally in college?
-Think about how many rooms or how much space you’ll need to live the life you want to live.
+Think about how many rooms or space you’ll need to live the life you want.
 For example, don’t buy a house with a tiny kitchen if you plan on entertaining, and don’t buy a house with a massive yard if you hate yard work.
 A good rule of thumb is to buy a small or average-sized home in the best neighborhood you can afford.

 Natural light is the way to go

-This may seem like one of those unimportant things, but the amount of light in a home can make or break your experience.
+This may seem unimportant, but the amount of light in a home can make or break your experience.
 Sunlight in the morning or being able to let some natural light in as the sun sets can affect your mood and the way you start and end your day.
 Try to see any potential new homes at various times of the day to ensure that there’s enough natural light.

 Bathrooms can make or break the home

 If you need your bathroom to have every state-of-the-art fixture, make sure you look into them before purchasing your new home.
+Items that are easy to replace are things like bathroom faucets for hardware on the vanity.
 Keep in mind that renovations to bathrooms are less flexible than other areas of the house because of plumbing connections.
-If you like everything about the bathroom but want to knock down a wall or two, perhaps this particular house isn’t the right one for you.
+If you like everything about the bathroom but want to knock down a wall or two, perhaps this house isn’t right for you.